Johnnydev001/contentstack-launch-exam/README.md

 ## Deployment

-Deploy to Contentstack and remember to set your environment variables
+Deploy to Contentstack and remember to set your environment variables.

 ## Contentstack Setup